 The white tanktop she is wearing reveals pale shoulders and prominent clavicles and only the subtle hint of breasts beginning to swell beneath.
-She smooths the shirt over her flat belly and looks down at her pale skinny legs poking out from the bottom of plaid boxer shorts.
+Ann smooths the shirt over her flat belly and looks down at her pale skinny legs poking out from the bottom of plaid shorts.
 Her always-cold feet are safe and snug within thick black socks which come up just over the bumps of her ankles.

 Outside the bathroom, from the hallway, she can hear the sound of her sister's voice.
 Talking on the phone again, thinks Ann.
 Popular Lauren is popular.

 She exhales with audible frustration through her nostrils.

 Returning her attention to the mirror, Ann brings her hands up to her budding breasts, tries to judge whether they've grown any larger in the last several weeks.
 A few months ago, she didn't even have breasts to speak of.

 Lauren appears in the doorway, and Ann turns to her sister.
 "I think the hormones are working.
 My boobs are definitely bigger."